A Note from Martin & Sherry

 Jeremy has over 20 years of experience in government relations, healthcare policy, and in representing and advancing legislative interests of nonprofit, advocacy, and health organizations.
 He works closely with organizations in the cancer space, including ovarian cancer.
 Jeremy received his degree from Malone Collage and graduated magna cum laude from John Hopkins University with a master’s degree in government.

-She is a graduate of Appalachian State University and also sits on the boards of the Better Business Bureau of Southern Piedmont and Western N.C. and the Ballantyne Ball.
-Prior to Novant Health, Janet held positions at the Charlotte Regional Visitors Authority, the Charlotte Chamber of Commerce and The Charlotte Observer.
+Janet is a graduate of Appalachian State University and also sits on the boards of the Better Business Bureau of Southern Piedmont and Western N.C. and the Ballantyne Ball.
+Janet has held positions at Novant Health, Charlotte Regional Visitors Authority, the Charlotte Chamber of Commerce and The Charlotte Observer.

 ABOUT US